i-sub135/go-rest-blueprint/README.md

 ### Development Guidelines

-- Follow Go coding standards
+- Follow the feature isolation pattern
+- Use shared resources only when reused
 - Add tests for new features
 - Update documentation as needed
 - Use meaningful commit messages